 Tasmin Little has firmly established herself as one of today's leading international violinists.
 She has performed on every continent in some of the most prestigious venues of the world, including Carnegie Hall, Musikverein, Concertgebouw, Philharmonie Berlin, Vienna Konzerthaus, South Bank Centre, Barbican Centre, Royal Albert Hall, Lincoln Center and Suntory Hall.

-Tasmin Little is an Ambassador for The Prince’s Foundation for Children and the Arts, is a Fellow of the Guildhall School of Music and Drama, an Ambassador for Youth Music, and has received Honorary Degrees from the Universities of Bradford, Leicester, Hertfordshire and City of London.
-In June 2012, Tasmin Little was appointed an Officer of the Order of the British Empire (OBE) in the Queen’s Diamond Jubilee Birthday Honours List, for Services to Music.
-She plays a 1757 Giovanni Battista Guadagnini violin.
+Tasmin Little is a Fellow of the Guildhall School of Music and Drama (FGSM), a Vice President of the Elgar Society, Ambassador for The Prince’s Foundation for Children and the Arts, and for Youth Music, and has received Honorary Degrees from the Universities including Bradford, Leicester, Hertfordshire, City of London, and West London.
+In 2016, she was awarded Honorary Membership of the Royal Academy of Music (Hon RAM).
+Tasmin is the recipient of the Gold Badge Award for Services to Music, and was appointed an Officer of the Order of the British Empire (OBE) for Services to Music.

 ..this is a simply magnificent recording which it would be impossible to improve upon.

 ..Little's interpretation strikes me as one of the finest committed to disc.

 Hugh Canning, Sunday Times

 CD of the Week.
 Perhaps the best new recording thus far of Benjamin Britten's centenary year.

 Any doubt as to Tasmin LIttle's identification with this music (Lutoslawski) is quickly banished as she responds with some of her most insightful as well as virtuosic playing on disc.

 The BBC SO and Edward Gardner, in the latest of this excellent series, capture the range of moods eloquently.
 They're joined by Tasmin Little, a powerful soloist in Partita and Chain 2.